 Prior to using the current system, I was out of the market with the last sale, the Friday before Black Monday in October 1987 and had scaled out a significant degree during September.
 That was a technical and an intuitive call on the market.
 With this system, I would have been out far earlier with even more capital intact and ready to take advantage of the sell-off by buying far sooner than I did without such a system.
 This system would have been a great guide over the years.

 One other thing.
-My choice of 35 indices is an ongoing process, and I may expand or limit the Market Trend Table more in the future.
-In any case, the key indices will be covered.
+My choice of 65 markets and sectors is an ongoing process, and I may expand or limit my Market Trend list more in the future.
+In any case, the key indexes will be covered.

-For that reason, it is important to follow my Twitter updates, because Twitter enables me to get info to you much faster than a blog entry does.
-You can bookmark the link here: SunAndStormInv on Twitter .
+It is important to follow my StockTwit and "X" (Twitter) updates, because they enable me to get info to you much faster than a blog entry does.

 It's also critical to bookmark my "Read My Feed" page to keep track of the very latest articles.
 Any new articles appear as new links on the "Feed" page here: Market Timing Feed